AhmedHassan44/AhmedHassan44/README.md

 Data Analyst
 ----------------

-Experienced Python developer with a passion for coding and three years of dedicated experience under my belt.
-Currently pursuing a Bachelor's degree in Applied Computer Science, I am enthusiastic about harnessing the power of technology to solve real-world problems.
-My journey aspires towards a future as a skilled data analyst, where I can blend my coding expertise with a deep understanding of data to extract meaningful insights.
-Always excited to learn and grow in the world of technology and data analytics.
+Experienced Python developer and data enthusiast with a focus on SQL, Excel, Tableau, and Python.
+I bring three years of dedicated experience in coding and data analysis, currently pursuing a Bachelor's degree in Applied Computer Science and Statistics.
+Passionate about leveraging technology to solve real-world problems and uncover meaningful insights from data.

 *   🌍  I'm based in Manitoba
 *   ✉️  You can contact me at [hasan.ahmed1435@gmail.com](mailto:hasan.ahmed1435@gmail.com)